provenance-io/docs/provenance-applications/loan-origination-system-los/README.md

 The Figure Loan Origination System \(LOS\) is built on top of Provenance Blockchain, making use of Provenance modules, stablecoin, and the [Contract Execution Environment](../../p8e/overview/).
 Figure applications that consume loan data use the [Figure Loan Model](assets.md).
 The following sections describe how any loan originator may make use of Provenance using the Figure LOS as a reference implementation.

-For a general overview of how digital assets \(such as all-digital loans\) are handled on Provenance, see [Asset Creators](../../ecosystem/community/asset-originators.md).
+For a general overview of how digital assets \(such as all-digital loans\) are handled on Provenance Blockchain, see [Asset Creators](../../ecosystem/community/asset-originators.md).

 ### Loan Origination System

 Before onboarding a loan to the Provenance Blockchain, a loan originator creates a digital loan packet plus digital source documents \(e.g., title, credit, income, etc\) for validation purposes.
 Where possible, data should be digitally signed by the provider.
-This loan packet is typically created through a loan origination system integrated with Provenance.
+This loan packet is typically created through a loan origination system integrated with Provenance Blockchain.
 The originator requires the borrower to sign the loan agreement, delivers the required disclosures \(Truth-in-Lending Act, etc.\), and waits out the rescission period \(if relevant\).
 The originator may define any schema for their loan data; however, a common data model must be used if the loans are to interact with other Provenance-powered applications, such as Figure’s [Portfolio Manager ]()or Marketplace.

 ### Onboarding Loans to Provenance